Preferences: Social Media Tab

 Social Media Meta Fields

 Providing social media metadata helps ensure that social network sites such as Facebook, Twitter, and LinkedIn generate useful, reader-friendly previews of any page a user shares.
 If your site is aimed at the general public, it may be useful to fill in the three fields in this section with information applicable to your entire site.
 These will be used as the default display information if the shared page does not provide a better alternative.
-If you do not provide a "social media meta image", we will use the Caltech wordmark as the image for your site.
+If you do not provide a "social media meta image", we will use the Caltech wordmark as the image for previews of pages from your site.

 Individual news and interior pages have Open Graph tags with the site name, page title, page url, and a default image.
 If you provide a teaser image for the page, we will use that image instead of your sites "social media meta image".
 News articles will use the "summary" field for the Open Graph description field.
 Interior pages will either display the "teaser description" or, if that is not available, the default description entered on this tab.